flexiti/flexiti_test/README.md

 If you receive the first error, the error remains!!!!! until we make reset

 Httcp client stops working, while tcp client seems to be resistant to this error

-The physical display is not needed for the test, only SPI transfers
+The physical display is not needed for the test

 In my tests error occurs between 15-60 minutes and already then stays until reset